rsyncOSX/RsyncUIdocs/content/post/Built.md

 ### RsyncUI, SwiftUI

 *RsyncUI* utilizes *SwiftUI* for the UI.
 UI components are views, which is a value type `struct` and not a reference type `class`.
 UI components are added to RsyncUI by code.
 Every time a property within a SwiftUI view is changed the view is recreated by the runtime.
-The cost of creating a value type vs a reference type is way more effective.
-In SwitfUI there are special propertywrappers like `@State` and `@Binding` for local properties and properties for transferring data between views .

-See later on in this artice for some information about
+In SwitfUI there are property wrappers to create bindings to mutable properties.

 ### RsyncOSX, Storyboard